Tarun-koli-cipl/chatApplication/README.md

 Install NPM (Node Package Manager)

 Running the tests
-Open your command promt and got to project directory(chat-application) after that run command in your terminal ng serve after server start then open link:- localhost:4200 in your browser.
+Open your command promt and run command in terminal npm install

+then go to project directory after that run command in terminal ng serve

+after server start then open link:- localhost:4200 in your browser.